dctime/signals/issues.md

 BlockItem rendering (5)

-Wires item not 3D
+**Wires item not 3D**

 ### 2025.5.9

 Add GUI to signal opeartion block and change the operation by the card inserted into.
+(Fixed)

 The card defines how many input and output ports is required, the operation and holds constant if necessary.
 No idea how to implement it.
+(Fixed)

 Signal Operation block needs screen (3)